pa-nischal/beginner-python-projects/README.md

 - Case insensitive, so `"Madam"` and `"madam"` are both palindromes.
 - Demonstrates string slicing and case handling.

+### Username Validation
+A simple Python program that checks if a username follows these rules:
+- Maximum of 12 characters
+- No spaces
+- No digits

 ---

 ## 🛠️ Tech Stack